-The video DVD finalization process is also writing a very complex set of files and instructions that tell the DVD player exactly what is on the disc and where it is.
+The video DVD finalization process also involves writing a very complex set of files and instructions that tell the DVD player exactly what is on the disc and where it is.

-If it is at all possible with any unfinalized DVD try to get the original device used to create the disc to finalize it.
+If it is at all possible with any unfinalized DVD or open DVD, try to get the original device or software used to create the disc to finalize it.

 There is no software available that is going to be able to tell you whether you have an unfinalized DVD or a DVD that has suffered an error in being finalized.

 It is a “Catch 22″ in that the software will always be stumped because finalization is the key to the software working out what is on the disc.

 The Good News and the Bad News

 Actually one will give you one bite plus two more half bites and the final one will give you a half bite as well so I guess that’s two and a half bites at the cherry… but who’s counting!

 The bad news is that you are going to have to work out for yourself whether you are willing to pay for it!

 The question you have to ask yourself is whether the contents of the DVD are worth the investment in the software.
-I can’t decide that for you.

 The Nero Solution